Best Jogging Strollers with Bassinet and Infant Car Seat Compatibility

 You’ll find the Journey useful whether you’re doing daily walks, running short jogs, or heading out on a weekend hike.
 The big 11″ front and 16″ rear wheels plus an all-terrain tire design smooth out bumpy sidewalks and light trails, and the lockable front swivel gives you stability when you want to pick up the pace.

-Practical touches like the parent tray (two cup holders and a center console), child tray with snack cup, large ratcheting canopy and a roomy basket make errands and longer outings easier.
+Practical touches like the parent tray with two cup holders and a center console, child tray with snack cup, large ratcheting canopy and a roomy basket make errands and longer outings easier.
 It’s not the smallest stroller to store, but if you want a straightforward, durable jogger that also works with infant car seats and handles mixed terrain, this is a solid, no-frills choice that covers the basics well.

 What People Say